russellholt/hexml/README.md

 # hexml

-hexml is a small system for parsing and streaming XML in java in 1999-2000.
+hexml is a small system for parsing and streaming XML and XML-like text, in java in 1999-2000.
 It was extracted from another internal project I did at Destiny (which had become Destiny WebSolutions) called the _pattern server_, as the first step in releasing that system as an open source project.
 That never happened back then, but look for it here.

+hexml served as the basis for an interesting hierarchical template system in the _pattern server_ that is still to my knowlege unique.

 See the file README-original.txt for more details and the folder docs for in-depth documentation.